 DeSoto is a medium-sized city located in the state of Texas.
 With a population of 52,486 people and eight constituent neighborhoods, DeSoto is the 61st largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, DeSoto is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, DeSoto is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in DeSoto who work in office and administrative support (22.13%), sales jobs (9.25%), and management occupations (8.84%).
+DeSoto is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, DeSoto is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in DeSoto who work in office and administrative support (20.76%), management occupations (9.64%), and sales jobs (9.47%).

-The overall education level of DeSoto is somewhat higher than in the average US city of 21.84%: 28.63% of adults 25 and older in the city have at least a bachelor's degree.
+The education level of DeSoto citizens is substantially higher than the typical US community, as 30.47% of adults in DeSoto have at least a bachelor's degree.

 DeSoto is a very ethnically-diverse city.
 The people who call DeSoto home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of DeSoto residents report their race to be Black or African-American, followed by White.
 DeSoto also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.16% of the city’s residents.
-Important ancestries of people in DeSoto include English, Irish, African, and French .
+People of Hispanic or Latino origin account for 14.55% of the city’s residents.
+Important ancestries of people in DeSoto include English, Irish, African, and Italian.

 The most common language spoken in DeSoto is English.
 Other important languages spoken here include Spanish and African languages.